E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/index.rst

 -----------------------------------------

 The first Quantum Dynamics ESDW was held in June-July 2016 at the `Maison de la Simulation`_ near Paris.
-10 students and 6 tutors, including Dr. Ivano Tavernelli representing the industrial partner of the WP3, IBM, worked to develop software modules in the following areas:
+10 students and 6 tutors, including Dr. Ivano Tavernelli representing the industrial partner of the WP3, IBM_, worked to develop software modules in the following areas:

 - Exact quantum propagation methods for low dimensional systems to be used to provide benchmarks for approximate schemes